KhronosGroup/MoltenVK/Docs/MoltenVK_Runtime_UserGuide.md

 <a name="shader_load_time"></a>
 ### Shader Loading Time

-A number of steps is require to load and compile *SPIR-V* shaders into a form that *Metal* can use.
+A number of steps is required to load and compile *SPIR-V* shaders into a form that *Metal* can use.
 Although the overall process is fast, the slowest step involves converting shaders from *SPIR-V* to *MSL* source code format.